 Audit Committee: This committee meets with management to review significant accounting policies and practices, financial reporting issues, the adequacy of our financial, accounting, and reporting control processes as well as the scope, timing and results of audits performed by our independent accountants and internal auditors.
 As appropriate, it consults with the independent accountants on various audit matters.
 The committee reviews our annual and quarterly financial statements and the related annual Form 10-K and quarterly Form 10-Q reports.
 It also considers the propriety and ethical implications of events relating to our Code of Conduct, reviews the independent accountants' ultimate accountability to us and our stockholders and reviews the activities and qualifications of our internal audit function.
 The committee reviews fees of our independent accountants to determine whether the provision of non-audit services is compatible with maintaining the accountants' independence, and recommends the appointment of our independent accountants to the Board.
 The committee may employ, at our expense, outside accountants, outside counsel and other experts it deems necessary to carry out its obligations under its charter.
-It also reviews the adequacy of its charter at least annually.
-It operates under a formal written charter.
+The committee operates under a formal written charter, the adequacy of which it reviews at least annually.
 The Audit Committee met eleven times in 2001.